-For loaders with the stability shape of a tetrahedron the operator should realize that lateral stability decreases without load, especially at height due to the narrow points at the rear of the tetrahedron.
+For equipment with the stability shape of a tetrahedron the operator should realize that lateral stability decreases without load, especially at height due to the narrow points at the rear of the tetrahedron.

-Loaders with the stability shape of a pyramid is more stable at the rear than the rear of a loader using the tetrahedron.
+Equipment with the stability shape of a pyramid is more stable at the rear than the rear of equipment using the tetrahedron.